Anita Hill Will Be Wellesley College’s 2019 Commencement Speaker

 Hill’s most recent book is Reimagining Equality: Stories of Gender, Race and Finding Home, published in 2011.
 She received this year’s Courage Award from PEN America, a literary and human-rights organization that defends and celebrates free expression in the United States.
 Hill holds a bachelor’s degree in psychology from Oklahoma State University and a JD from Yale Law School as well as several honorary degrees.

 It is a Wellesley tradition that each graduating class considers the visionaries who most inspire them as they prepare to select the commencement speaker.
 The class of 2019 announced that it had chosen Anita Hill on April 11 at the annual senior celebration.

-“Given the events of this year regarding the Kavanaugh trial and the rise of the #MeToo movement, we wanted to choose a speaker who not only continues to advocate for racial and gender rights, but was also an integral part of the very start of this fight,” Class Council co-presidents Alex Kew and Dominique Huang said in a statement.
+“Given the events of this year regarding the Kavanaugh confirmation hearings and the rise of the #MeToo movement, we wanted to choose a speaker who not only continues to advocate for racial and gender rights, but was also an integral part of the very start of this fight,” Class Council co-presidents Alex Kew and Dominique Huang said in a statement.
 “As we transition to the next phases of our lives, this is the message we wanted to leave with our class of 2019: to transcend expectations, carve out our own paths, and speak our truths even in the face of adversity, just like Anita Hill.”

 About Wellesley College

 Since 1875, Wellesley College has been a leader in providing an outstanding liberal arts education for women who will make a difference in the world.
 Its 500-acre campus near Boston is home to some 2,400 undergraduate students from 49 states and 58 countries.

 Casey Bayer, Director of Media Relations: (781) 283-3321; email@example.com